You are here : Visit England > Somerset > Exmoor > Wheddon Cross

 One of the most poular sights with visitors, the marked trail through Snowdrop Valley (correct name Avill Valley) will lead you throught the nearby woodlands where you can see thousands of snowdrops in flower.
 Clearly the late winter / early spring is the time to visit!
 A park and ride operated during the flowering season from Wheddon Cross to the start of the walk, since access is otherwise difficult for cars.

-Wheddon Cross map and places to visit
+Wheddon Cross places to visit